Environmental Protection (Transfers at Sea) Bill

 This bill primarily amends Section 130 of the Merchant Shipping Act 1995.
 Key changes include:

-• Prohibition of Oil Transfers: Transfers of oil and oil products in UK waters will be prohibited except in designated areas determined by the Secretary of State.
+- Restriction on Oil Transfers: Prohibits oil and oil product transfers in UK waters except in designated areas determined by the Secretary of State.

-• Regulatory Alignment: Cargo transfers are defined as "oil handling facilities" under the Merchant Shipping (Oil Pollution Preparedness, Response and Co-operation Convention) Regulations 1998 and as "plans or projects" under the Conservation (Natural Habitats &c.)
-Regulations 1994.
-They may also be considered Annex II projects under the Marine Works (Environmental Impact Assessment) Regulations 2007.
+- Environmental Impact Assessments: Classifies transfers as "oil handling facilities" (under the Merchant Shipping (Oil Pollution Preparedness, Response and Co-operation Convention) Regulations 1998), "plans or projects" (under the Conservation (Natural Habitats &c.)
+Regulations 1994), and potentially as Annex II projects (under the Marine Works (Environmental Impact Assessment) Regulations 2007), necessitating environmental assessments.

 Government Spending